Transformation Double Categories Associated to 2-Group Actions: Transformation Double Category for a 2-Group Action

 As we remarked in Section \ref{sec:doublegroupoid}, $\cat{Cat}$-categories are equivalent to a structure defined in a more symmetric way, having two types of morphisms (horizontal and vertical), and squares.
 The properties can be deduced from the equivalence: for example, the ``interchange law'', which says that mixed horizontal and vertical composites can be taken in any order, amounts to the functoriality of the composition $\circ$.

 Now, the definition of double categories is symmetric under exchanging the roles of ``horizontal'' and ``vertical'' morphisms in our diagrams of squares.
 One can reflect all squares in a diagonal, and obtain another double category, which we call the \textit{transpose} of the first double category.
-This result, naturally, still has an interpretation as a category internal to $\cat{Cat}$.
+The resulting structure, naturally, still has an interpretation as a category internal to $\cat{Cat}$.

 More technically, we have the following:

 \begin{definition} If ${\cal D}$ is an internal category in $\cat{Cat}$, then let the \defn{transpose} of ${\cal D}$, which we denote $\widetilde{\cal D}$, be the internal category in $\cat{Cat}$ defined by the following: \begin{itemize} \item The category of objects has \begin{itemize} \item Objects: the objects of the category ${\cal D}^{(0)}$ \item Morphisms: the objects of the category ${\cal D}^{(1)}$ \end{itemize} \item The category of morphisms has \begin{itemize} \item Objects: the morphisms of the category ${\cal D}^{(0)}$ \item Morphisms: the morphisms of the category ${\cal D}^{(1)}$ \end{itemize} \item The identity inclusion, source and target, and composition functors $(\widetilde{e}, \widetilde{s}, \widetilde{t}, \widetilde{\circ})$ have as object maps the corresponding structure maps from the category ${\cal D}^{(0)}$, and as morphism maps the corresponding structure maps from the category ${\cal D}^{(1)}$ \end{itemize} \end{definition}